Learn everything you need to start automating API checks using RestSharp

-Hilary Weaver-Robb is a sr. software engineer in test at Detroit-based Quicken Loans.
+Hilary Weaver-Robb is a Sr. Software Engineer (in Test) near Detroit.
 She is a mentor to her fellow testers, makes friends with developers, and focuses a lot on API testing, and diving into the code as a tester.
 Hilary has always been passionate about improving the relationships between developers and testers, and evangelizes software testing as a rewarding, viable career.
 She runs the Motor City Software Testers user group, working to build a community of quality advocates.
-Hilary tweets (a lot) as @g33klady, and you can find tweet-by-tweet recaps of conferences she’s attended, as well as her thoughts and experiences in the testing world, at g33klady.com.
+Hilary tweets (a lot) as @g33klady, and you can find her thoughts and experiences in the testing world, at g33klady.com.

 By the end of this course, you'll be able to: